evg-zhabotinsky/inputerceptor/README.md

 This is NOT A SECURE LOCK, but a convenience one, use normal/other locking methods for security.

+Does not seem to block Ctrl+Alt+Del or system buttons like power/sleep.

 With some source code tweaking, you can add e.g. key and/or button remapping, keyboard layout switching with CapsLock,